RiiConnect24/Wii-Guide/_pages/Homebrew-Launcher-(Soundhax).md

 The Homebrew Launcher has many different entrypoints, or methods of launching.
 {: .notice}

-SoundHax is compatible with versions 9.0.0 through 11.2.0 in the EUR, JPN, and USA regions *(more regions coming soon)*.
+SoundHax is compatible with versions 9.0.0 through 11.2.0 in the EUR, JPN, KOR, and USA regions.
 {: .notice--info}

 #### What you need